tj-actions/eslint-changed-files/README.md

 # eslint-changed-files

-Run ESLint on either all files which performs slow in most cases or selectively run ESLint on only changed files in a pull request with support for error reporting via GitHub checks.
+Run ESLint on either all files or selectively run ESLint on only changed files in a pull request with support for error reporting via GitHub checks.

 ![Screen Shot 2022-03-04 at 5 01 35 AM](https://user-images.githubusercontent.com/17484350/156742457-ff0c2da5-aca8-4260-9a3c-76ff3a273bd6.png)